 While any licensed dentist can perform a root canal, many will refer you to a specialist: Either an oral surgeon or an endodontist, a dentist who specializes in the care and treatment of the dental pulp.
 There is some evidence that root canals performed by specialists have a lower failure rate than those performed by general dentists.

-How Long do Root Canals Last?
+How Long Will Root Canal Pain Last?

 In most cases, your tooth will last as long as any of your other teeth.
 Occasionally, a treated tooth may become painful or even infected.
 If this happens, it may be possible to re-treat the tooth to address any problems.
 If issues persist, you can talk to your dentist about other options, including extraction followed by a dental implant.